UweStolz/electronify-site/README.md

 #### Formats

-This are the theoretically possible formate see the electron-builder [documentation](https://www.electron.build/multi-platform-build) for more details, for the specific requirements, if you want to build for a OS that differs from the one you are currently using.
+This are the theoretically possible formats see the electron-builder [documentation](https://www.electron.build/multi-platform-build) for more details, for the specific requirements.
+Especially if you want to build for a OS that differs from the one you are currently using.

 | OS            | Format                                                                |
 | ------------- | --------------------------------------------------------------------- |